KozGit/DOOM-3-BFG-VR/README.txt

 	              Disable

-	  View Height
+	  Eye View Height

-	        Change the height of the player view.
+	        Change the height of the player view, measured in real world units.
 	        Use this option if you are taller or shorter than the default view.
-	        Measured in game units (approximately inches).
-	        The actual height is five more than this.
 	        This setting is now saved between maps and sessions.

 	  Use Floor Height